samuelcool5/Programmering-1/README.md

 ## Running *Tased when damaged in game.py*

-### In order to run the code a few library installations must be done:
+### In order to run the code a few Modules installations must be done:
 1. OpenCV
    - pip install opencv-python
 2. pytesseract